AzureAD/microsoft-authentication-library-for-python/README.md

 2. The API model in MSAL provides you explicit control on how to utilize token cache.
    This cache part is technically optional, but we highly recommend you to harness the power of MSAL cache.
+   It will automatically handle the token refresh for you.

    ```python
    # We now check the cache to see if we have some end users already signed in before.